Tax and Compliance 10 min

 What’s the difference between income tax and payroll tax?

-The primary difference between payroll tax and income tax is who pays it.
+The key difference between payroll tax and income tax is who pays it.
 Both employers and employees pay payroll taxes, but only employees pay income tax.

 They also fund different things.
 Income taxes usually go toward general government spending, while payroll taxes are reserved for specific programs (as detailed below).

-There are several types of payroll taxes, as follows:
+In most countries, there are several types of payroll taxes, each of which covers a different area.
+These are typically as follows:

 1. Social security / insurance